- AI

 1. Start with a Minimum Viable Product (MVP)

 Begin by building a simplified version of your AI tool that addresses one specific business problem.
+This approach helps in reducing your AI development cost at the initial stage, while validating performance and ROI.

 Example: Instead of developing a full-scale predictive analytics system, start with a model that forecasts sales for a single product line.